ClaesPhilip/philip_lofgren_portfolio/README.md

 ## Project

-This project is made with React, GSAP and CSS.
+This project is made with React, GSAP and SASS.